o-lim/generate-ninja/tools/gn/docs/reference.md

           }

     source_extensions  [list of strings]
-        Valid for: compiler tools (optional)
+        Valid for: compiler and linker tools except "alink" (optional)

         Specifies the source file extensions for which the tool applies.